 Our number one priority at Next Campers is to guide you safely through your Campervan trip while you are exploring New Zealand.
 That’s why we strongly recommend that you take a few minutes to learn about driving in New Zealand.
-There’s a few things that you may not be used to – not in the least, driving on the left side of the road.
+There are a few things that you may not be used to – not in the least, driving on the left side of the road.

-All motorist drive on the left-hand side of the road in New Zealand – the same as in the UK and Australia.
+All motorists drive on the left-hand side of the road in New Zealand – the same as in the UK and Australia.
 Regularly remind yourself to keep left and pay particular attention when you are driving in rural areas (where there is less traffic) and when exiting rest areas.
 If you are used to driving on the right-hand side, please also remind yourself to enter roundabouts in the left direction.

 New Zealand’s diverse terrain means roads are often narrow, hilly and windy with plenty of sharp corners.
-Outside of the main cities, there are very few motorways.
+Outside the main cities, there are very few motorways.
 Most of our roads are single lane in each direction without barriers in between.
 You may also encounter gravel roads once in a while.
 It’s important to allow plenty of time, go slow and pull over in a safe place if traffic wants to pass from behind you.
 Take plenty of breaks to stay fit and awake.

 Maps don’t show how narrow and windy roads can be.
 What might look like a short trip can take a long time.
-For example: Hokitika to the town of Haast, a popular drive for visitors stopping to see New Zealand’s glaciers, is 278 km on the map and may look like a 3-hour drive.
+For example Hokitika to the town of Haast, a popular drive for visitors stopping to see New Zealand’s glaciers, is 278 km on the map and may look like a 3-hour drive.
 However, drivers should allow for up to 4 hours of driving time because of the windy road.
 This is common all over New Zealand –always allow for more time than you think you’ll need.
-Escpecially because you will maybe end stopping many times to take pictures of the beautiful scenery along the way.
+Especially because you will maybe end stopping many times to take pictures of the beautiful scenery along the way.

 Only half of the 1500 rail crossings in New Zealand have automatic alarms.
 When red lights are flashing it means a train is approaching so stop and only proceed once the lights have stopped flashing.
 Other crossings have a ‘Railway Crossing’ sign and give way or stop signs only.
-If you see this, stop, look both ways and only cross the track if you can ensure there are no trains approaching.
+If you see this, stop, look both ways and only cross the track if you can ensure no trains are approaching.

 It doesn’t matter what country you are driving in, it is extremely dangerous to drive when you are tired.
 Visitors to New Zealand might be tired because of jet-lag, early starts and late nights, or because they had a long day driving the day before.
-Because driving in New Zealand can be very different to other countries, you need to be well-rested and alert – tired drivers are dangerous drivers.
+Because driving in New Zealand can be very different from other countries, you need to be well-rested and alert – tired drivers are dangerous drivers.

 Driving while using a hand-held cellphone is illegal in New Zealand